anromeo/goal_tracker/README.md

-goal_tracker
+A Goal Tracking Website
 ============

-A webapp to track goals
+A web app built to track goals.